-The Council of Hope PRC has authorized and is making plans for a visit in May 2017.
-Click the link for the agenda, as well as check back after for details of the visit.
+The Council of Hope PRC authorized a visit in May 2017.
+Click the link for the agenda and the details of the visit.

 Hope has sponsored a number of delegations to Myanmar in the past.
-Click the button to read about the most recent delegation that was sent in February 2016.
+Click the button to read about the delegation that was sent in February 2016.

 Be sure to come back regularly as we will continue to update about the Myanmar mission field!